tum-pbs/pbdl-book/intro.md

 height: 220px
 name: pbdl-teaser
 ---
-Some examples ... preview teaser ...
+Some visual examples of hybrid solvers, i.e. numerical simulators that are enhanced by trained neural networks.
 ```
 % Teaser, simple version:
 % ![Teaser, simple version](resources/teaser.png)

+## Coming up

 As a _sneak preview_, in the next chapters we'll show: